 Sync Overview

-While you are working in the app it will poll the server every few minutes to attempt a sync.
-The default polling interval is five minutes, but this can be adjusted in the app’s settings (see Sync Interval in Settings).
-Depending on the number of changes made since your previous sync this process may take awhile.
-It is advised that you sync often to reduce the likelihood of errors or conflicts.
+While you are working in the app, it will poll the server every minute or so to attempt a sync.
+Depending on the number of changes made since your previous sync, this process may take awhile.
+It is advised that before starting any significant new work on a project that you ensure your project is synced to ensure you are working on the most up-to-date data.

 NOTE When syncing records for offline activity, the timestamp will reflect the time of the sync and not the time of the actions taken while offline.